All Episodes

 Very good.

-Anytime there's that any time there's this uh kind of gravy train where some extremely wealthy person is not just accused, but by your own admission, has engaged in very serious wrongdoing, namely uh having sex with or sexual relations with underage girls, um for which they were actually convicted, and then there's an opportunity to sue that person.
+Anytime there's this kind of gravy train where some extremely wealthy person is not just accused, but by your own admission, has engaged in very serious wrongdoing, namely having sex with or sexual relations with underage girls for which they were actually convicted.

 There's always going to be lawyers who are unscrupulous, who want to jump on this gravy train.

-A lot of these quote unquote survivors, including ones with very dubious stories that you've done a very good job in publicizing, have become extremely wealthy as a result of many of these fabrications.
+A lot of these quote-unquote survivors, including ones with very dubious stories that you've done a very good job in publicizing, have become extremely wealthy as a result of many of these fabrications.

-They kind of were dressed in a way that made it almost look like they were the cast of like real housewives of Epstein Island, I mean, all decked out in Gucci and Yves Saint Laurent because of the money that they've made.
+They kind of were dressed in a way that made it almost look like they were the cast of like real housewives of Epstein Island.

-Their lawyers are also lying for profit, they get a big chunk of whatever they recover.
+They get a big chunk of whatever they recover.

-Um, and there was a lot, there were a lot of payouts.
+And there were a lot of payouts.

-The question that I think a lot of people have that I definitely have is given that we know for sure that Epstein was guilty of some of these crimes, that he was guilty of having sexual contact that is criminal with minors, that he was extremely well connected, that he got a deal that you cannot deny is a pretty good deal, given what those charges are.
+The question that I think a lot of people have that I definitely have is, given that we know for sure that Epstein was guilty of some of these crimes, that he was guilty of having sexual contact that is criminal with minors, that he was extremely well connected, that he got a deal that you cannot deny is a pretty good deal, given what those charges are.

 That is the reason why people have so much interest in this case.